movermeyer/fixofx/README.rst

   with a variety of malformed OFX inputs.
 Each new regex makes things slower and makes the baby jwz cry.
 Find a better path. **(EASY)**
 * Fill in missing tests, especially in QIF conversion. **(MEDIUM)**
-* fixofx currently converts QIF to OFX/1, and then OFX/1 to OFX/2, which is totally crazy-pants and makes everything ungodly slow.
+* *Fixofx* currently converts QIF to OFX/1, and then OFX/1 to OFX/2, which is totally crazy-pants and makes everything ungodly slow.
 Go straight from QIF to OFX/2 instead. **(MEDIUM)**
-* Some people would be happy if fixofx accepted a bunch of input formats (as it does) and had options for outputing any of those formats, too (right now OFX/2 output is the only option).
+* Some people would be happy if *Fixofx* accepted a bunch of input formats (as it does) and had options for outputing any of those formats, too (right now OFX/2 output is the only option).
 Basically, convert everything to an internal representation and then output whatever kind of document the user